wooshrow/gclparser/docs/syntax.md

 Additionally, for your convenience, the internal data-type (see the file `src/Parsing/GCL.hs`) representing GCL's abstract syntax tree also has a representation for repby-expression and conditional expression.

+#### Comments

+Only single-line comments are supported.
+Comment starts with `//`; all characters after that, until the line-break are ignored.

 #### Program and statement